 - 2% cash back on purchases in up to three spending categories of your choice gives you unprecedented flexibility to customize your rewards

-- Excellent welcome bonus: earn 15% cash back when you spend up to $1,000 in everyday purchases within your first 2 months (up to a limit of $150 cash back).
-Must apply by September 30, 2022.
+- Excellent welcome bonus - earn an extra 10% back on up to $1,000 in everyday purchases within the first 2 months.
+Must apply by October 31st, 2023.

 - No limit on amount of rewards you can earn, allowing you to rack up huge savings